Johnlon/spam-1/README.md

 - 8 bits data
 - 8 bits address
 - 16 bit instruction
-- 8 bit ALU - add/subtract
+- 8 bit ALU - right now just add/subtract with and without carry (and eventally other arithmetic and logical operations)
-- Separate RAM and ROM (for no particular reason - could have been all RAM)
+- Separate RAM and ROM (for no particular reason - could have been all RAM or a single address space)
-- One instruction per clock cycle (effectively "Fetch/Decode" on falling edge of clock and "Execute" on rising edge of clock)
+- One instruction per clock cycle (effectively "Fetch/Decode" on one edge of clock and "Execute" on the other edge of the clock)
-- Uses microcode instructions, not "microcoded" instructions, ie each instruction is at microcode level and directly enables the necessary control lines.
+- Uses horizontal microcode style instructions, not "microcoded" instructions, ie each instruction is at microcode level and directly enables the necessary control lines.
- Therefore control logic is trivial so unlike some other systems there is not EEPROM for control decoding and there is no Instruction Register either.
+ Therefore control logic is trivial so unlike some other systems there is no PROM for control decoding and there is no Instruction Register (yet) either.
 - Registers
   - A and B general purpose registers (GPR) - These are not symmetrical because "A" always comes first in arithmetic ie "=A+B" and "=A-B"
   - Memory Address Register (MAR)
   - Program Counter (PC)
-  - Status (flags) register - Zero,  Carry, Equals (ie A=B)
+  - Status (flags) register - Zero,  Carry, Equals
   - Display register (also use for input?)
-- Instructions for load any register with any other register, jump and branch, addition and subtraction - there's a surprising lot you can do with this and even without complex microcoded instructions
+- Instructions for load most registers from most other registers, jump and branch, addition and subtraction - there's a surprising lot you can do with this and even without complex microcoded instructions

 ![Block diagram](docs/blocks-orig.png)